top of page

 Short answer: Email can be HIPAA-compliant—but only if you put the right safeguards in place.
 HIPAA doesn’t forbid emailing patients, but it does require you to protect patient health information (PHI) with encryption, access controls, and proper documentation.

-Access controls & audit logs: Limit mailbox access, use MFA, and track activity.
+• Access controls & audit logs: Limit mailbox access, use multi-factor authentication (MFA), and track activity.

-Business Associate Agreements (BAAs): Required with vendors that handle PHI (Microsoft, Paubox, etc.).
+• Business Associate Agreements (BAAs): Required with vendors that handle PHI (such as Microsoft and Paubox).

-Patient communication rules: Patients can request email—even unencrypted—but you must warn them of risks and document their consent.
+• Patient communication rules: Patients can request email communication—even unencrypted—but you must warn them of risks and document their consent.

 Microsoft 365: The Baseline for Many Practices

-Since most medical practices (including those using eClinicalWorks) already rely on Microsoft 365, it’s often the starting point.
-With a signed BAA, Microsoft provides the tools you need, but configuration is key.
+Many medical practices, including those using eClinicalWorks, rely on Microsoft 365 as their starting point.
+With a signed BAA, Microsoft provides essential tools, but proper configuration is crucial.

-Data Loss Prevention (DLP) policies to catch PHI before it leaves
+• Data Loss Prevention (DLP): Policies to catch PHI before it leaves your organization.

-While Microsoft 365 can be compliant, many doctors want a simpler, set-it-and-forget-it solution that patients actually use.
-That’s where healthcare-focused secure email services come in.
+While Microsoft 365 can meet compliance requirements, many doctors prefer a simpler, set-it-and-forget-it solution that patients can easily use.
+This is where healthcare-focused secure email services come into play.

 Paubox Email Suite

-Encrypts every message by default (no portals or passcodes).
+• Encrypts every message by default (no portals or passcodes required).

-Hushmail for Healthcare – Simple secure email + forms, popular with small practices.
+• Hushmail for Healthcare: Simple secure email and forms, popular among small practices.

-Proofpoint – Enterprise-grade encryption and compliance, ideal for large groups.
+• Proofpoint: Enterprise-grade encryption and compliance, ideal for larger groups.

 HIPAA-Compliant Email Checklist for Doctors